 Disable differential sync = Yes |

 This is the default behavior.
-Optimal if attributes of most of files match; nothing will be synced.
+Optimal if the attributes of most of the files match; nothing will be synced.
 However, if anything is changed, only file's owner will have the hash of file, which will slow down data replication - all files will be redownloaded. |

 Disable differential sync = No |

-This configuration allows to discover and synchronize only file difference (instead of re-downloading the whole file) by forcing all Agents to hash all files in advance, even before they start merging folder trees.
+This configuration allows to discover and synchronize only file differences (instead of re-downloading the whole file) by forcing all Agents to hash all files in advance, even before they start merging folder trees.
 As a side effect - job won't perform any transfer activity until agents hash the files. - higher disk load is expected, reducing the overall job performance. |

 Disable differential sync = No |